nospam2000/ch341-baudrate-calculation/README.md

     divisor = TRUNC((10 * CH341_CRYSTAL_FREQ / (prescaler * baud_rate) + 5) / 10)

 The first formula above does the same but using dual system integer arithmetic.

+### MOD register 0x14 (Linux: CH341_REG_BPS_MOD, FreeBSD: UCHCOM_REG_BPS_MOD)

+FreeBSD additionally sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but it is unclear to me if this has any effect on the baud rate.
+My speculation is that this has something to do with the timing, e.g. how long to wait for a character before sending the USB burst transfer or the length of the stop bits above 500000 baud?

+They calculate the value using the following (simplified) formula:

+  UCHCOM_REG_BPS_MOD = (12000000 / 4 / baudrate + 1650 + 255) / 256

 ## How to choose the prescaler value and write the calculation code